danielharrell/SumLect2015/Lost_Idea_LA.md

 believes in this: you can only learn, truly learn, insofar as you do this for yourself.
-But if Socrates's myth of recollection to Meno can be believed, then learning for yourself would be impossible, unless we somehow already possessed whatever we might learn.
-Which is almost to say: unless we somehow already had the truth.
+But if Socrates's myth of recollection to Meno can be believed, then learning for yourself would be impossible, unless you somehow already possessed whatever you might learn.
+Which is all but to say: unless you somehow already had the truth.
 Of course, we might take this myth to be merely myth; and one sign of its doubtfulness even at St. John's can be glimpsed in what I earlier quoted from a St. John's graduate, when she claimed that "We must have intellectual bravery, that is,